 - Queue time (the time a part spends in line for a resource while the resource is busy working on something else ahead of it)

-- Wait time (the time a part is waiting for another part)
+- Wait time (the time a part is waiting for another part or data)

 For parts or data that go through bottlenecks, queues are the primary issue.
 To solve for queues, cut the batch sizes that flow into bottleneck steps.
 This simplifies processing.
 For parts or data going through non-bottleneck steps, waits are the primary issue.
 Non-bottleneck steps can become capacity constraint resources if their sequencing of work creates holes in the work-in-process buffers in front of bottlenecks.
 In general, it is best to work on parts or data in the sequence in which they arrive (first come, first done).
 This should cause fewer holes in buffers, and will simplify tracking of parts or data.